-The Baltimore County Department of Aging Senior Health Insurance Assistance Program (SHIP) will be offering one-on-one Part D research assistance during Fall 2015 for the Medicare Part D Open Enrollment from October 15 through December 7.
+The Baltimore County Department of Aging State Health Insurance Assistance Program (SHIP) will be offering one-on-one Part D research assistance during Fall 2015 for the Medicare Part D Open Enrollment from October 15 through December 7.
 Any changes in Part D coverage will become effective January 1, 2016.
 The schedule for Part D open enrollment events at Baltimore County senior centers will be posted by September.
 Call the SHIP office at 410-887-2059 to schedule an appointment at a senior center convenient to you.
 SHIP will also provide enrollment assistance at the BCDA Baby Boomer Senior Expo at Timonium Fairgrounds.
 The SHIP staff will assist Medicare beneficiaries and their families to select the most economical prescription plan that covers their drug needs.

 Top Five Things Everyone Should Know About Part D